SolangeUG/nature-in-code/nature-in-code.md

 When the simulation above is run, generation after generation, the Hardy-Weinberg genotype frequencies do not change as the allele frequencies remain constant.

-## Mutation
+## Mutation: The Power Of Mistakes

 Mutation is the change in genetic sequence, and is the main cause of diversity among organisms.
+It generally happens during *cell replication*, which is the process during which a given cell will produce two identical replicas of its own DNA.
+It is during this process that a small change - a **small error** - might occur leading to mutation in one of the new cells.
+Although this (kind of) mistake is very rare, it manifest itself as **random** mutation.

+To implement this idea in JavaScript, as the DNA molecule is formed of four bases - adenine, guanine, cytosine, and thymine - we use an array to store a DNA sequence as a sequence of the four bases.
+For example, for an individual, we'll represent their DNA sequence as `[A, G, C, C, A, T]`.
+Then, we represent a whole population as a two-dimensional array of similar sequences.

-## Migration
+## Migration: Spatial Models

 In studying migration, we build from the Hardy-Weinberg model, considering diploid individuals (having two copies of genetic material), but relax two of our previous simplifying assumptions.
 - First, we no longer consider to have an infinite population size.